bent10/monorepo-starter/.github/recipes/setup-renovate.md

 To set up Renovate:

-1. Install the [Renovate GitHub App](https://github.com/apps/renovate) on your repository.
+1. Install the [Renovate GitHub App](https://github.com/apps/renovate) on your repository
-2. Configure the settings in the [`.github/renovate.json`](../renovate.json) file.
+2. Configure the settings in the [`.github/renovate.json`](../renovate.json) file

 With Renovate, your project will automatically receive updates for the latest dependency versions, including bug fixes, security patches, and new features.